RealKareemAnees/Larening-SQL-3rd-Eddition/Readme.md

 **I have studies this book a year a go for a project, since that - unfortunately - I have never touched SQL since that, therefore im rereading the book and summarizing it because I need understanding of SQL for the upcomming stage**

+TBH this is best ever SQL crash course/refresher on the internet

 > If you like this summary; you can visit me on [Linkedin](https://www.linkedin.com/in/kareem-anees-0496b62b3/)

 # Chapter 1:- _Intro_